What is it?

 - WEIGHT (kg/lb): 3.08/6.8

-- OPTIONS: Harley Benton DC double cut available in standard and FAT interactions (latter has 50s neck profile and stacked P90D humbucker with coil split)
+- OPTIONS: Harley Benton DC double cut available in standard and FAT interactions (latter has a '50s neck profile and stacked P90D humbucker with coil split)

 - LEFT-HANDERS: Yes (Vintage Sunburst only)

 - FINISH: Black (reviewed), Vintage Sunburst, Silver Sparkle

 - CONTACT: Harley Benton (opens in new tab)